cyber-physical-systems-group/kernel-supported-neural-networks/data/README.md

 This dataset represents low dimensional dynamic system, R^1 to R^1 with nonlinear dynamics.
 The function is defined as `x' = -k \sigma(x-1) u(t)`, where `sigma` is sigmoid function, `k` is constant equal to 0.9 and `u(t)` is input signal, which was generated as sine wave.
 The system was numerically integrated and is stored in CSV files with 3 columns:
 "t" for time, "u" for inputs and "y" for noised outputs.
+Initial condition was 1, time is set to 100 000 samples from 0 to 100 seconds and forcing was given as `sin(pi/5 t)`.